 Isabel M. Lima, Ph.D.: USDA-ARS-SRRC, P.O.
 Box 19687, New Orleans, LA 70179; firstname.lastname@example.org resources

-This article appears in the March 2015 issue of Acres U.S.A.
+By David Yarrow.
+This article was first published in the March 2015 issue of Acres U.S.A.